Effective Task Instruction in the First Year of School

-Using the tools of Conversation Analysis, the authors unpack a range of pedagogical interactions between teachers and children during normal class, focusing on procedural instructions and the outcomes of instructed activities.
-By including transcripts of recordings of classes in schools located in diverse communities, it is possible to see which aspects of classroom interaction may be impacted by external factors, such as children’s’ language or cultural background, and which aspects are applicable regardless of such factors.
-The chapters examine teacher instructions, children’s behaviour during instructions and during task performance in whole class and small group interactions.
+Using the tools of conversation analysis, the authors unpack a range of pedagogical interactions between teachers and children during normal class, focusing on procedural instructions and the outcomes of instructed activities.
+By including transcripts of recordings of classes in schools located in diverse communities, it is possible to see which aspects of classroom interaction may be impacted by external factors, such as children’s language or cultural background, and which aspects are applicable regardless of such factors.
+The chapters examine teacher instructions and children’s behaviour during instructions and during task performance in whole-class and small-group interactions.

-Effective Task Instruction in the First Year of School brings forward a much needed wealth of knowledge into how to teach children in the first year of schooling and beyond, in a way that is accessible for practicing teachers, student teachers as well as education researchers.
+Effective Task Instruction in the First Year of School brings forward a much-needed wealth of knowledge into how to teach children in the first year of schooling and beyond in a way that is accessible for practising teachers, student teachers as well as education researchers.

 Table of Contents